The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 Review Financial Statements:

 Your financial statements are like a snapshot of your business’s financial health.
-Take a look at your balance sheet, income statement, and cash flow statement.
+Take a look at your balance sheet, your income statement, and your cash flow statement.
 By reviewing all 3 of these reports you will get the complete picture of all the financial activity in your business.

 File Sales Tax: